 Handbrake is a free program that can be downloaded HERE.

 EAST-WEST RT525 SLINGPACK In my humble opinion, this is the PERFECT sling pack and I literally use it every day.
 It is one of this particular foreigner’s top ten things to have in the Philippines.
 As a bonus, it also fits perfectly in the top box of my Honda Click.
 On flights, it is counted as my “personal item,” and it sits at my feet, providing me with room for my tablet, Kindle, travel documents and the like.
 If you are coming to the Philippines and going to buy anything on this page, it should be this sling pack.

 Check out reviews and prices on the East West Slingpack HERE.

-I absolutely LOVE my Paperwhite and it’s my favorite material possession in the Philippines.
-Brownouts, insomnia and occasional downtime ensure that our strong relationship will continue.
+KINDLE PAPERWHITE I absolutely LOVE my Paperwhite and it’s my favorite material possession in the Philippines.
+Brownouts, insomnia and occasional downtime guarantees that our strong relationship will continue.
 I think I actually did a video on how much I appreciate it at one point….a true declaration of love.
+The latest iteration has doubled the memory (literally thousands and thousands of books) and implemented waterproofing.
 This is something every person on our spinning green and blue globe should have.